omkarcloud/botasaurus/README.md

    ![Delete deployment](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/delete-deployment.gif)

 That's it!
-You have successfully deleted the scraper, and you will not incur any furthur charges.
+You have successfully deleted the scraper, and you will not incur any further charges.

 ### How to Run Scraper in Kubernetes?